Conducting a health and safety risk assessment is a vital task to stay compliant.

 After all, without taking a close look at your working environment to identify the hazards that are present and assess the effectiveness of your controls, how can you be sure that workplace is safe and that you are abiding by all relevant laws?

 When it comes to health and safety, adopting a proactive approach is key.
-But where do you start with risk assessment?
+But where do you start with a health and safety risk assessment?
 What are the elements employers need to cover?
 And what should happen next?

-Here’s a rundown of everything employers need to know in order to conduct a thorough and thought-provoking risk assessment of their premises from which positive changes to the working environment working practices can be made.
+Here’s a rundown of everything employers need to know in order to conduct a thorough and thought-provoking health and safety risk assessment of their premises from which positive changes to the working environment working practices can be made.

 What is a risk assessment, and do I need one?